tkhong95/APIs_NLP/README.md

 ## Conclusions and Recommendations

-* LogisticRegression gave a higher accuracy score than KNeighborsClassifier, BernoulliNB and MultinomialNB.
+* LogisticRegression gave a higher accuracy score than KNeighborsClassifier, BernoulliNB MultinomialNB, and AdaBoostClassifier.
 * KNeighborsClassifier has the lowest accuracy score.
 Model 3 cannot be used to identify whether the text is human written or ai written.
 * Model 2 has the highest accuracy score and F1 score but model 2 has the difference between test score and train score highest.
 Model 2 is overfit.
 * Model 5, model 6 and model 7 were built to improve the overfit and accuracy score of model 2.
 The accuracy score of those models are lower than model 2 but the difference between train score and test score did improve.